-When dealing with ductwork issues and mold consider the following:
+When dealing with ductwork issues consider the following:

 – Were ducts installed properly?
 This is especially important if you are considering the purchase of a new home.
 In Florida and in GA, for example, I have heard numerous complaints of AC ductwork in an attic being installed directly on the truces which should not be the case.
 Ductwork should be elevated to avoid a mold growth problem.
 There is also an issue with lack of ventilation in homes built in the South East which can lead to mold issues.

 – Depending on test results for mold in your home, ductwork can be cleaned if there is no toxic mold and or replaced completely if toxic mold is found.
 If you are not sure what to do about testing click here.

-– Ductwork replacement and or cleaning should be done by a licensed AirConditioning Contractor who is NADCA certified and preferably also certified in mold remediation, especially if you have a serious mold problem.
+– Ductwork replacement and or cleaning should be done by a licensed AirConditioning Contractor who is NADCA certified and preferably also certified in mold remediation, especially if you have mold in your ducts.
 You can also check if a company is licensed by finding your state’s Department of Licensing and Regulation office.
 For example, if you live in TX you would look up a business here to see if they are licensed.
 If you live in FL you would click here.

 Looking up their rating on the website for the Better Business Bureau is also a good idea.
 There you will be able to read complaints filed against them and also see if they are an accredited business.

 – Cleaning the ductwork is not enough, however.
 Make sure that your Air Handler unit, coils and all electrical components are taken apart and cleaned outside of your home.
 Cleaning the ductwork and not the rest of the HVAC components is a total waste of money and not recommended as you will just recirculate allergens in your home once your heating and or cooling is turned on.